 The screenshot shows a typical data analysis in PyJibe.
 A .jpk-force-map file has been loaded.
-The plot at the top shows the experimental FD curve (approach light blue, retract light red), the model fit (dark blue), and the fitting region (shaded yellow).
+The plot at the top shows the experimental FD curve (approach light blue, retract light red), the model fit (dark blue), and the fitting region (white region, bounded by gray background in the upper plot).
 Below are the fit residuals.
 On the right are the main controls (discussed in the sections below).
 At the bottom is the curve list, highlighting which curve is currently shown at the top.
 At the bottom right are the curve list controls.